11 Best Wide Angle Lenses for Canon (Reviews & Buying Guide)

 Wide angle lenses are important for any photographer that loves to shoot landscapes, cityscapes, or even interiors.
 A wide angle lens is typically 35mm or less which means you’re getting more in the frame.
 You can also use a wide angle lens for creative portraits but it’s recommended to use a 50mm lens for portraits.

-If you have a cropped sensor camera (referred to as an APS-C sensor) like on a Canon Rebel, your lenses will have a different field of view.
-Canon cropped sensors are 1.6x cropped.
+If you have a cropped sensor camera (referred to as an APS-C sensor) like on a Canon Rebel or Canon R7, your lenses will have a different field of view.
+Canon cropped sensors (APS-C) are 1.6x cropped.
 So a 10mm lens on a cropped sensor will be equivalent to a 16mm.
-Canon lenses that are designated for cropped cameras are titled “EF-S”.
+Canon lenses that are designated for cropped cameras are called “RF-S” or “EF-S” lenses.
+Learn more about the differences between full frame and crop sensor cameras.

-This list is full of lenses that are primarily for full frame cameras but I have included an option for Canon APS-C sensors.
+This list is full of lenses that are primarily for full frame cameras but I have included a few options designed for Canon APS-C sensors.
+It’s also important to note that all Canon RF lenses work on cropped Canon mirrorless cameras like the R7.

-One benefit of wider lenses are longer shutter speeds while using your camera handheld.
+One benefit of wide angle lenses is when using longer shutter speeds while using your camera handheld.
 This is because any amount of shake is significantly reduced because there is less movement in the frame if you shake.

 One other thing to look at is build quality of lenses.
 Typically L-series lenses from Canon will have weather sealing meaning it’s designed to be used in rainy or dusty conditions.